STEllAR-GROUP/tutorials/hlrs2019/session3/README.md

     backtrace for debugging. (wasn't working last time I tried it - but need it).
     * HPX_WITH_THREAD_CREATION_AND_CLEANUP_RATES: HPX_WITH_THREAD_CUMULATIVE_COUNTS:
     HPX_WITH_THREAD_QUEUE_WAITTIME: HPX_WITH_THREAD_STEALING_COUNTS:
-    * HPX_WITH_THREAD_IDLE_RATES: performance counters for threading subsytem -
+    * HPX_WITH_THREAD_IDLE_RATES: Performance counters for threading subsytem -
-    Enable measuring the percentage of overhead times spent in the scheduler
+    Enables measuring the percentage of overhead times spent in the scheduler
     * HPX_WITH_THREAD_LOCAL_STORAGE:On everywhere except OSX pre Xcode 8
     * HPX_WITH_THREAD_MANAGER_IDLE_BACKOFF: Performance tweaking -
     HPX scheduler threads are backing off on idle queues
-    * HPX_WITH_THREAD_SCHEDULERS: enable different thread schedulers -
+    * HPX_WITH_THREAD_SCHEDULERS: Enables different thread schedulers -
     Options are: all, abp-priority, local, static-priority, static, hierarchy, and periodic-priority.